-This Hosting Agreement outlines the role of the host organisation, relevant operational requirements, Key Performance Indicators (KPIs), measures to evaluate those KPIs and the Partnership's responsibilities.
-It also details what services are included in fees applicable to host the Dry Tropics Partnership for Healthy Waterways and how they are calculated.
-This Agreement is applicable from 23 March 2022 to 30 June 2024 subject to the performance on agreed host KPIs.
+This Hosting Agreement outlines the role of the Host Organisation, relevant operational requirements, Key Performance Indicators (KPIs), measures to evaluate those KPIs and the Partnership's responsibilities.
+It also details what services are included in fees applicable to Host the Partnership and how they are calculated.
+This Agreement is applicable from 01 July 2024 to 30 June 2026 subject to the performance on agreed Host KPIs.

-3. Role of the host and operational requirements
+3. Role of the Host and operational requirements